Abdikafi-Adan/MLS-Project-1-jab-boxing-club/README.md

 2. __History__ – The history page is straight forward and only contains the history of boxing.

-3. __Gallery__– In the gallery section we have the hall of fame where videos of the greatest boxes are showcased to inspire and motivate the user.
+3. __Gallery__– In the gallery section we have the hall of fame where videos of the greatest boxers are showcased to inspire and motivate the user.

 # User Story

 ### User Questions that the Jab boxing answers:

+* what equipment are needed for boxing and why?
 * What benefits does boxing have and how can it help me?
+* How can I get started?
-* information on boxing and its history?
+* Information on boxing and its history?
-* boxing motivation?
+* Boxing motivation?
 * Boxing's greatest fights?
-* what equipment are need to boxing and why?

 # Features